viswanc/ezt-try2/ReadMe.md

 * 180409

   * 1802  Verified that Envoy runs on Kubernetes v1.10.0.
-  * 1817  Setup prober for a service.
+  * 2014  Setup probe for a service.

+* 180410

+  * 0114  Setup prober for an envoy sidecar.